 Specific identification method

-This rigorous cost basis recordkeeping method could help you reap the greatest tax benefits—if you're willing to put in the time.
+This cost basis recordkeeping method could help you reap the greatest tax benefits—if you're willing to put in the time.

 How it works

-Each time you sell or transfer shares, you select exactly which shares you want us to relieve.
-It will appear on your statement as SpecID.
+You select the exact shares you want us to sell or transfer.
+The transaction will appear on your statement as SpecID.

 Why you might prefer the specific identification method

 This method provides the most flexibility for tax planning strategies.